 Several mammals can survive the long and cold winter thanks due to this.
 As these animals prepare to hibernate, they use some special adaptation techniques;

-The animals eat plenty of food before the onset of winter and store it in the form of fat.
+The animals eat plenty of food before the onset of winter and store it in fat.
 When hibernating, the animals survive on this stored fat as a way of nourishing its body.

 The body temperatures drastically drop to come close to the outside temperatures.

-The breathing and heart rate slows down, and the animal falls into a deep slumber — these aid in slowing down body functions so that the animal is using less energy.
+The breathing and heart rate slows down, and the animal falls into a deep slumber — these aid in slowing down body functions so that the animal uses less energy.